uyuni-project/uyuni-rfc/accepted/00000-http-api.md

 Below is an example of such an annotation structure:

-#### @ApiIgnore Target=Method
+#### @ApiIgnore(API_TYPE) Target=Method

-The methods annotated with `@ApiIgnore` shall be ignored by the handler registry in both HTTP and XMLRPC.
-This will replace the `@xmlrpc.ignore` JavaDoc tag that is being used for this purpose in XMLRPC.
+The methods annotated with `@ApiIgnore` shall be ignored by the handler registry in either HTTP, XMLRPC, or both.
+An interface can be specified by using the annotation parameter.

 #### @ReadOnly Target=Method